Schossi/CityBuilderWeb/_pages/manual/other/views.md

 Applies a LayerMask to the main camera
 * Layer
 Visualizes the values of a layer on the map using IOverlayManager
+* Connection
+Visualizes the values of a connection on the map using IOverlayManager
 * Efficiency
 Visualizes the efficiency of Buildings map using IOverlayManager
 * BuildingBars